 Click here to visit Expedition's Wordpress page.

-Fellowship of Christian Athletes meets on Monday evenings at 9pm in McGlothlin-Street 302, and is open to everyone, athletes and non-athletes alike.
+Fellowship of Christian Athletes meets on Thursdays at 12:30 in the BOV and is open to everyone, athletes and non-athletes alike.
 The group is geared toward developing a community of students that encourage each other and grow together in their relationship with Christ while building lasting friendships.
+Man-Up and Women's Bible studies are also held weekly.

 Click here to visit FCA's Facebook group.